L4w1i3t/Alter-Ego-AI/README.md

   - **OpenAI GPT**: Robust responses (requires valid API key and is billed on a by-token basis.
 Use Responsibly.)

 - **Dynamic Conversation Memory**:
-  Conversations are stored persistently (using JSON files and FAISS for indexing) to enable context-aware responses and retrieval of chat history.
+  Conversations are stored persistently (using JSON files and SQlite databases for indexing) to enable context-aware responses and retrieval of chat history.

 - **Realistic Voice Generation**:
   Enjoy lifelike responses via ElevenLabs text-to-speech synthesis.